Apollo1840/ToyCarController/README.md

 # ToyCarController

 ## Materials

 - A laptop (with ubuntu OS)
 - A Raspberry Pi 3 Board with power cable
 - A MicroSD card
 - A MicroSD to USB converter
-- A Servo with Camera
+- A Camera with two Servos
+- Motors with cable (x4)
   and a working space with wifi access.

 ## How to build